 When you get prescription drugs through the plan, we send you a summary called the Explanation of Benefits.
 We call it the EOB for short.
-The EOB has more information about the drugs you take such as increases in price and other drugs with lower cost sharing that may be available.
-You can talk to your prescriber about these lower cost options.
+The EOB has more information about the drugs you take.
 The EOB includes:

 - Information for the month.
 The summary tells what prescription drugs you got for the previous month.
 It shows the total drug costs, what the plan paid, and what you and others paying for you paid. - "Year-to-date" information.
 This is your total drug costs and the total payments made since January 1. - Drug price information.
 This is the total price of the drug and the percentage change in the drug price since the first fill. - Lower cost alternatives.
 When available, they appear in the summary below your current drugs.
 You can talk to your prescriber to find out more.